 *I don’t currently have ad’s on my site but this may change in the future.

-In comforming with the EU’s General Data Protection Regulations (aka GDPR) I am sharing with you some of the ways data may be collected by intacting with my site.
+In conforming with the EU’s General Data Protection Regulations (aka GDPR) I am sharing with you some of the ways data may be collected by interacting with my site.